wilsonliaows/docs/product-updates.md

 ## Sept 25 - Oct 05 2018

-**Find more details on Septembers's updates in our [blog post](https://product.workato.com/2018/10/04/october-2018-product-release/).**
+**Find more details on this month's updates in our [blog post](https://product.workato.com/2018/10/04/october-2018-product-release/).**

 ### Platform enhancements